fsantanna-no/gals/src/kt/README.md

 $ gals client 50 9998 &
 ```

-- Open two other terminals to execute the default `app`.
+- Open two other terminals to execute the default `dapp`.

 ```
 $ gals app 9999